Nouseridleft/csu-policy-readability/README.md

 │   │   ├── 2021 – 2022 Emergency Grant Allocation.txt
 │   │   ├── CSU Emergency Assistance Grant Application Example.pdf
 ```
+We also used custom code to scrape policy documents from behind a login screen.

+  Same directory structure.
 ---

 ### 4. Chunking Policy Texts and PDFs